 - Take a minimum of 24 credits of course work across two self-defined focus areas - each of the two focus areas must include at least 9 credits (at least one course in each focus area must be selected from CSUS courses - the other 3 CSUS credits may be associated with either of the focus areas).
-STPAM students are required to take CSUS 814, so they only have 21 credits to apply to two focus areas.
-Please see the STPAM PhD Program Plane Form or CSUS PhD Program Plan Form for details on course requirements.
+STPAM students are required to take CSUS 814, so they have only 21 credits to apply to two focus areas.
+See the STPAM PhD Program Plan Form or CSUS PhD Program Plan Form for details about course requirements.

 - Complete and submit a comprehensive examination program package.

 - Complete and pass a comprehensive examination (written and oral).

 - Complete, publicly defend, and submit a dissertation.